Kaishan USA | October 04, 2018 | Uncategorized

 To ensure the safe use of compressed air in food and beverage production, companies should establish Hazard Analysis and Critical Control Point (HACCP) plans that include best practices for the use of air compressors.
 Compressed air standards for the food industry should always be met to avoid food product contamination.
 Testing should be performed periodically to verify that pressure dewpoints are maintained and compressed air is contaminant-free.
 It is also essential that air compressors be properly maintained and filters changed on schedule to keep up with purity standards.
 Finding a reliable screw air compressor for your food or beverage company is essential to safe production.

-Kaishan is a global manufacturer producing performance-proven air compressors for a variety of industries.
-Backed by over sixty years of research, our screw air compressors are reliable, efficient and affordable.
+Kaishan is a global manufacturer, producing high-performance air compressors with a great track record, for a variety of industries.
+Backed by over sixty years of research, our screw air compressors are reliable, efficient, and affordable.
 Here are some of the benefits you can expect when you purchase a Kaishan screw air compressor:

 Air compressors have become an essential feature of food and beverage processing.
-Companies rely on compressed air to keep their production line moving quickly and efficiently day after day.
+Companies rely on compressed air to keep their production line moving quickly and efficiently, day after day.
 Kaishan’s line of screw air compressors provides affordable solutions for any food or beverage company.
-Whether you are looking for an air compressor for cleaning, processing, packaging or to power a pneumatic system, Kaishan has a product for your needs.
+Whether you are looking for an air compressor for cleaning, processing, packaging, or powering a pneumatic system, Kaishan has the right product to suit your needs.
 Contact us to learn more about how Kaishan screw air compressors can work for you.